miningplanet/but-x/README.md

 or (useful for crontab):

 ```
-cd /path/to/explorer && /path/to/npm run prestart && /path/to/node --stack-size=10000 ./bin/cluster 1
+cd /path/to/but-x && /path/to/npm run prestart && /path/to/node --stack-size=10000 ./bin/cluster 1
 ```

-#### Stop Explorer (Use for Testing)
+#### Stop but-x (Use for Testing)

-To stop the explorer running with `npm start` you can end the process with the key combination `CTRL+C` in the terminal that is running the explorer, or from another terminal you can use one of the following commands (be sure to run from within the explorer directory):
+To stop but-x running with `npm start` you can end the process with the key combination `CTRL+C` in the terminal that is running but-x, or from another terminal you can use one of the following commands (be sure to run from within but-x directory):

 ```
 npm stop